 Vivek Agnihotri Labels Koffee With Karan ‘Artificial'; Reasons Out Why He Would Never Appear On The Show

 The Kashmir Files' fame director, Vivek Agnihotri, never misses a chance to slam Bollywood.
-In a recent interview, he slammed Karan Johar's popular chat show Koffee With Karan and said why he would never appear on the show that keeps discussing people's sex lives.
-Koffee With Karan is notorious for disclosing unknown revelations about the lives of Bollywood celebrities that are often intimate and personal.
+In a recent interview, he slammed Karan Johar's popular chat show Koffee With Karan and said why he would never appear on the show that keeps discussing people's s*x lives.
+Koffee With Karan is notorious for making unknown revelations about the lives of Bollywood celebrities that are often intimate and personal.

-The seventh season of Koffee With Karan recently ended.
-Talking about the show, Vivek said he wouldn't attend the show as he is a "middle-aged" person whose life doesn't revolve only around sex.
+The 7th season of Koffee With Karan recently ended.
+Talking about the show, Vivek said he wouldn't attend the show as he is a "middle-aged" person whose life doesn't revolve only around s*x.
 He further shared that he could speak on the subject and went on to tag the show as "bullsh*t.

 Vivek Agnihotri was quoted by Hindustan Times as telling Brut India why he would miss Koffee With Karan if he ever gets an invitation.
 "It depends.
 I mean, if the kind of show it is right now, definitely, I wouldn't go because I have nothing to contribute.
 I mean, I cannot talk, I'm more than middle-aged now.
 I have two kids.
 So I'm not...
 Sex is not the primary concern of my life."